cybertec-postgresql/pgwatch/docs/custom_installation.rst

 For details on individual steps like installing pgwatch3 see the above paragraph.

-NB!
 The Web UI component cannot be used in file based mode.